 Figure 4 shows the schematic of natural convection in an empty room with a heated west wall and cooled east wall.
+The room is 1 meter high, wide and deep.
 The flow is driven by the buoyancy force due to the temperature difference of the west and east walls.
-This flow pattern varies depending on the Rayleigh number Ra, which is a dimensionless number defined as where g is the acceleration due to gravity, β is the thermal expansion coefficient, v is the kinematic viscosity, α is the thermal diffusivity, L is a characteristic length, and T_w and T_e are the surface temperatures of the west and east walls, respectively.
-The Rayleigh number of the studied flow is 105 and the benchmark data used for the comparison can be found in literature (Davis, 1983).
+This flow pattern varies depending on the Rayleigh number Ra, which is a dimensionless number defined as where g is the acceleration due to gravity, $\beta$ is the thermal expansion coefficient, $\nu$ is the kinematic viscosity, $\alpha$ is the thermal diffusivity, L is a characteristic length, and $T_w$ and $T_e$ are the surface temperatures of the west and east walls, respectively.
+The Rayleigh number of the studied flow is $10^5$ and the benchmark data used for the comparison can be found in Davis (1983).